 Lawler Park (608.326.6406) is right next to the river on St. Feriole Island.
 The park is named for John Lawler, a significant player in Prairie du Chien’s interstate commerce, as he made his living getting people across the Mississippi River, first by ferry, then by an innovative pontoon bridge he built that served rail traffic from 1874 until 1961.

-The former Dousman Hotel (Water Street) on St. Feriole Island was built in 1864 for railroad passengers.
+The former Dousman Hotel (Water Street) was built in 1864 for railroad passengers.
 They would stop in Prairie du Chien on their journey west, spend the night in the hotel, then take a ferry across the river the next morning and board another train.
 After the pontoon bridge was completed in 1874, business declined for the Dousman Hotel and it closed.
-It is currently vacant but slowly being restored.
+It is now an event center.

 The Rolette House (Water Street) is the white frame building next to the Dousman Hotel.
 It was built in the early 1840s for fur trader Joseph Rolette, who, like many frontier entrepreneurs, made and lost a lot money, living in luxury and dying in poverty.
 He arrived at Prairie du Chien in 1804 as an agent of the Mackinac Company and switched to the American Fur Company in 1820.
 His store at Prairie du Chien sold a broad range of merchandise besides fur, including cattle, lead, feathers, flour, wheat, and meat.
 The house is awaiting restoration.